 The concept of Digital ID is one that has grown exponentially in recent years.
 Whether it’s ID cards, health cards, passports or driving licenses – we’ve long relied on various forms of physical ID to prove our identity.
-Just think back to the last time you flew – how many documents you needed, and the number of times you had to show them.
+Just think back to the last time you flew; how many documents did you need?
+How many times did you have to show them?

 So, how would this work in an airport scenario?

-Before arriving at the airport for travel, the passenger would download the relevant app from the airline they are travelling with.
-From there they would upload the relevant travel documents – creating a secure digitized credential that is accepted by the local country’s travel security authority.
+Before arriving at the airport for travel, the passenger would download the relevant airline app.
+From there they would upload the relevant travel documents; creating a secure digitized credential that is accepted by the local country’s travel security authority.